souvik-ghosh/react-native-default-menu/README.md

   // on Android it returns 'itemSelected' or 'dismissed' as first argument
   // the second argument is the index of the selected option console.log('index', index);
-  // if cancelled it returns -1 0n IOS and undefined on Android as index let option;
+  // if cancelled it returns -1 on IOS and undefined on Android as index let option;
   if (index) option = options[index]; // get option name
   console.log('selected option', option);